AnshChaurasiya/walnut-folks-backend-assignment/README.md

    - Render will build and deploy automatically
    - Your API will be available at: `https://your-service.onrender.com`

+5. **Keep-Alive Configuration**
+   - The service includes an automatic keep-alive mechanism that pings itself every 45 minutes
+   - This prevents Render's free tier from spinning down the instance due to inactivity
+   - Set `DEPLOYED_URL` in your environment variables to enable this feature
+   - Reduces cold start delays for status checks and subsequent requests

 #### Free Tier Benefits:
 - ✅ 750 hours/month free
 - ✅ Persistent service (no timeout limits)